Eakring

 Eakring is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
 Its population at the 2011 census was 419, and this increased to 440 residents for the 2021 census.
 There was sizeable oil production there in the mid-20th century.

 The village's name is of Old Norse origin: eik-hringr, which means "the circle of oak trees".

 Geography

 The village lies between the A617 and the A616 roads between Ollerton and Southwell.
-Dukes Wood to the south is situated on the top of an escarpment, giving good views over the Trent valley to the east and towards Southwell to the south.
+Duke's Wood to the south is situated on the top of an escarpment, giving good views over the Trent valley to the east and towards Southwell to the south.
 Clouds formed by the Cottam Power Station were previously seen on clear days to the northeast.
 A steep hill descends into the village from the south, on which the road passes a large residential training centre for National Grid plc.

 Heritage

 The village pub is the Savile Arms in Bilsthorpe Road.
 The Robin Hood Way, a long-distance footpath that passes through the village, is altogether 168 km (104 miles) long.

 Eakring Mill was a five-storey brick tower windmill, built some time after 1840.
 The sails were removed in 1912 and the mill was derelict by 1936.
 It was converted into a house in about 1995.
 A windmill was shown on a map of 1832, located in Mill Hill Field, where two footpaths cross, and another windmill shown north of Eakring Brail Wood.

 The parish church is dedicated to St Andrew, the Apostle.
 The grade II* listed building was constructed in the 13th–15th centuries and restored in the early 1880s, when the seating was replaced.
 It contains a font bearing the date 1674, and a plaque commemorating the installation of the tower clock in 1887.

 When Gilbert Michell was Rector in the earlier 18th century, the Tudor parsonage house (now the Old Rectory) was the largest house in the village.
 It "came with a large tithe barn and other outbuildings, a fold for animals, and a neighbouring orchard and two fish ponds described as 'pleasure grounds' for the house."